 This course presents how drawings are displayed inside the AutoCAD environment.
 Students begin with an introduction to the display area and the basic Zoom tools used to pull the drawing details closer or push them further away.
-Then the Zoom options are explored, both how to use them and what are the benefits.
+Then the remaining Zoom options are explored.

 This course continues to show how to work inside the AutoCAD Display Area.
 Students learn how to save and work with Named Views, as well as manage Views by performing tasks such as renaming, restoring and adjusting what gets displayed.
 Discussions then turn to the concept of using Viewports inside Model Space and Paper Space.

 This course introduces how Blocks or symbols are used in an AutoCAD file to speed up the drawing process, reduce the file size and minimize the impact when changes are required.
-Students will learn how to create and manage Blocks, work with Block properties and explode them to individual objects.
+Learn how to create and manage Blocks, work with Block properties and explode them to individual objects.
 Learn how to increase access to saved Blocks through the AutoCAD interface and how to view existing Blocks using DesignCenter.

 This course provides additional instructions for working with the advanced features supported with Blocks.
 Students learn how to create, clip and nest Blocks, as well as how to add parameters to features in order to create a Dynamic Block.
 After exploring other tools to manage, edit and enhance existing symbols, the course offers best practices for building successful Blocks.

 This course continues to discuss tools and functions designed to work with references.
 Students learn additional ways to modify how references are displayed, such as changing clipping boundaries, fading references and plotting with transparency.
 Advanced functions, including how to edit, bind and add references to Working Sets are fully demonstrated.

 This course continues to explore AutoCAD’s reference tools and functions.
 It starts with a presentation on the advantages of setting reference attachments to Overlay, what this means and how to it’s done.
-Students learn how to attach non-DWG files, such as TIF and PDF files, as underlays and generate DWF, DWFx, JPG, PDF and PNG files from any existing drawing.
+Then students learn how to attach non-DWG files, such as TIF and PDF files, as Underlays and generate DWF, DWFx, JPG, PDF and PNG files from any existing drawing.

-This course explores several additional files that can be attached as underlays.
+This course explores several additional files that can be attached as Underlays.
 Marked as special because AutoCAD can also create these files, students learn how to setup printers to generate web-friendly images, work with multi-page PDF documents and DGN files.
-Common tasks are explained with plenty of examples.
+Common tasks are explained with plenty of solid examples.

 This course provides an in-depth look at the Hatch and Pattern tools used in AutoCAD.
-Students learn the differences between hatches, patterns and fills, as well as how to create, review and modify associated settings.
+Students learn the differences between Hatch, Patterns and Fills, as well as how to create, review and modify associated settings.
 Specific lessons on how to work with boundaries, align patterns and apply transparent fills come with sample files to follow along.

 Annotate Your Drawing